 Once you get on the treadmill, you get a low checkpoint goal that welcomes you into the session.

-Next, you continue running into the second checkpoint, where you must get to the 0.3 miles mark within the next 2 minutes.
-Good thing you can maintain the speed of the first segment, as the Distance is the same.
+Checkpoint #2: You continue running into the second checkpoint, where you must get to the 0.3-mile mark within the next 2 minutes.
+It’s a good thing you can maintain the speed of the first segment, as the Distance is the same.
 This milestone is also achievable and gives most people the mindset they need to feel they can achieve challenging goals.

-However, at the next checkpoint, you should get to the 0.5 miles mark within 2 minutes.
-Now your Speed has to increase to at least 5.2 miles per hour.
+Checkpoint #3: At the next checkpoint, you should get to the 0.5-mile mark within 2 minutes.
+Now, your Speed has to increase to at least 5.2 miles per hour.
 Most people will also get past this checkpoint successfully.

-Then, you will go to 1.3 miles checkpoint, which requires a speed of 6.7 miles per hour.
+Checkpoint #6: You will go to a 1.3-mile checkpoint, which requires a speed of 6.7 miles per hour.

-Next, you go to the 1.6 miles checkpoint at a minimum speed of 7.1 mph.
+Checkpoint #7: Next, you go to the 1.6-mile checkpoint at a minimum speed of 7.1 mph.

 Important note: Most people WILL get caught!
 That does not mean you had a poor performance.
 You just log the distance when you got caught, and keep working hard until the next time we have this workout so you can see how much improvement you make!